Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 According the Centers for Disease Control and Prevention (CDC), COVID-19 is spread predominately by respiratory droplets released when people talk, cough, or sneeze.
 Find more information on how COVID-19 spreads on the CDC’s website.

 Wearing a face covering, maintaining a 6-foot distance from others, avoiding large crowds, and getting vaccinated for COVID-19 are a couple ways you can help prevent the spread of this disease.
-Find more recommendations in our health advisory.
+Find more recommendations on our COVID-19 Guidance page.

 According the Centers for Disease Control and Prevention (CDC), the virus that causes COVID-19 spreads easily between people.
 Information suggests that this virus is spreading more efficiently than influenza.
 In general, the more closely a person interacts with others and the longer that interaction, the higher the risk of COVID-19 spread.